simple-acme/simple-acme.github.io/manual/advanced-use/index.md

 - You are managing dozens or hundreds of certificates

 ## Interactive
-This describes the basic steps of an full options rewenal from the interactive menu.
+This describes the basic steps of a full options renewal from the interactive menu.
 It touches on concepts described [here](/reference/plugins/), because this mode of operation exposes more of the internal logic of the program to use to your advantage.
 Don't worry if this seems overwhelming: all options have sensible defaults that you can select by just